Sleep and Digestion: Can Lack of Sleep Cause Bloating and Constipation?

 Staying hydrated is critical support for proper digestion.
 Your gastrointestinal tract absorbs significant water through digestive secretions (about 8 liters/day).
 Most absorption occurs in the small intestine, with additional absorption in the colon.

-While there are various factors to consider, dehydration can be a contributing factor of constipation.
+While there are various factors to consider, dehydration can be a contributing factor to constipation.
 Adults with low fluid intake are more likely to experience constipation.

 If you already drink the recommended amount of water daily, drinking more is unlikely to improve constipation.